mahitech580/AI-Image-Caption-Generator/README.md

 This project is licensed under the **MIT License**.

-See the `LICENSE` file for details.
+See the `LICENSE` file for additional details.

 ---